Help with energy bills – £400 energy rebate and more

 Although it's often advertised as a cap on the overall cost of your bill, the energy price cap is actually a limit on the cost per unit of energy.
 This means there is no cap on how expensive your bill could be.

-So when you hear of the energy price cap being £2,500 per year, this figure is what the average household's bill is capped at.
+So in the height of the crisis when we were hearing of the energy price cap being £2,500 per year, this figure was what the average household's bill would have been during that particular price cap.

 If your household size or energy usage exceeds the average, your annual bill could exceed the advertised price cap.
 And likewise, if you're part of a small household or use very little energy, your annual bill will probably be less than the advertised cap.